+When choosing materials for your interior design projects, you cannot go wrong with Stonexchange window sills.
 Modern homes love to blend contemporary influences with the natural world.
 Stonexchange offers natural stone to use for all window sill needs and designs.
+Granite, marble, travertine, or engineered stone construction materials that never go out of style, which is what makes them perfect for window sills that decorate modern floor plans.

 Window sills come in every style imaginable and are made from a wide variety of materials.
 Hardwood or millwork frames are easy to cut, look fabulous when painted and complement the baseboard and cabinetry quite nicely.
 Composite materials are becoming more popular as an alternative to wood.
 These sills, however, tend to be more rustic in appearance and are more difficult to stain or paint.